Hooked Fisherman

 Blade can shift slightly near tip under heavy pressure

-If you're primarily filleting larger saltwater species — stripers, bluefish, fluke over 18 inches, bluefish — the 9" length gives you real advantages in single-stroke fillet passes.
-For CT surf and boat anglers who regularly handle fish over 24 inches, this is the right size.
+For anglers primarily filleting larger saltwater species — stripers, bluefish, fluke over 18 inches — the 9-inch length gives a real advantage in single-stroke fillet passes.
+CT surf and boat anglers who regularly handle fish over 24 inches tend to prefer this size.

-Match knife length to your typical target species: - **6" blade:** Panfish (bluegill, crappie, perch), small trout, small bass - **7.5–8" blade:** Bass, larger trout, inshore saltwater (small to medium stripers, fluke, sea bass) - **9–10" blade:** Large stripers, bluefish, larger saltwater species
+Match knife length to typical target species rather than price point: - **6" blade:** Panfish (bluegill, crappie, perch), small trout, small bass - **7.5–8" blade:** Bass, larger trout, inshore saltwater (small to medium stripers, fluke, sea bass) - **9–10" blade:** Large stripers, bluefish, larger saltwater species

-**Electric fillet knives** (Rapala makes a popular one, ~$30–$50) are worth considering if you regularly process large quantities of panfish or perch — they're faster for high-volume work.
-For occasional filleting, a manual knife is fine.
+Electric fillet knives (Rapala makes a popular one, roughly $30–$50) are worth considering for anglers who regularly process large quantities of panfish or perch — charter mates and high-volume ice anglers describe them as faster for that kind of repetitive work.
+For occasional filleting, a manual knife is fine and easier to maintain.

-**Maintenance:** Rinse your fillet knife with fresh water immediately after saltwater use.
-Never leave it sitting in salt water or in a wet sheath.
-Dry before storing.
-Sharpen on a whetstone or ceramic rod when it begins to drag rather than glide.
+Rinse a fillet knife with fresh water immediately after saltwater use.
+Never leave it sitting in salt water or in a wet sheath, and dry it before storing.
+Sharpen on a whetstone or ceramic rod once it begins to drag rather than glide — most experienced anglers touch up the edge every few trips rather than waiting until it's visibly dull.